 - Active Learning – children concentrate and keep on trying if they encounter difficulties, and enjoy achievements; and

 - Creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things

-In our nursery we have three family groups (Starfish, Turtles and Seahorses) which enable us to foster all areas of children’s learning and development.
-Research shows that children thrive from loving and secure relationships and this is what the key person in each of our family groups provide.
+In our nursery we have two family groups (Ladybirds and Butterflies) which enable us to foster all areas of children’s learning and development.
+Research shows that children thrive from loving and secure relationships and this is what the key person in both of our family groups provide.
 This role is an important one and an approach set out in the EYFS.
 Family groups enable children to transition more smoothly, feel safe and secure as well as being able to target specific learning needs.
 This small family group approach has had a huge impact on all aspects of our children’s learning and their development has been outstanding.